Next Meeting: 1:00 pm Saturday SEPTEMBER 28

 Find us at 137 Queen St, Kingston, Hall entrance off Montreal Street.
-For those joining in on Zoom click here.
+For those joining in on Zoom [Check Here for link closer to meeting date]

 Kingston & District Branch of UELAC welcomes you!